How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Results and Discussions

 Complementing the previous analyses, we verified whether the normalized amount of time (measured in days) needed to fix defects has statistically significant changes after adopting feature toggles.
 Similar to the analysis presented in Section~\ref{sec:total_merge_effort}, in this analysis, we assessed the combination of the number of defects and the time needed to fix them together.
 Figure~\ref{fig:fig11} shows the boxplot of the normalized time (in days) needed to fix defects before and after the introduction of feature toggles.
 In other words, it shows how many days were needed to fix all defects that occurred per KLOC in an interval of 100 commits, before and after the adoption of feature toggles.

-Again, we verified the normality of our samples using the Shapiro test ($p\mbox{-}value < 0.001$) and applied Wilcoxon paired test.
+Again, we verified the normality of the data using the Shapiro-Wilk's test ($p\mbox{-}value < 0.001$) and applied Wilcoxon paired test.
 We observed a $p\mbox{-}value = 0.1661$, not indicating a statistically significant difference in the amount of time for fixing defects.
 We also checked the Cliff’s Delta effect size and observed a medium effect size ($0.2361$).

-Table~\ref{tbl:tbl13} shows the mean and median normalized time to fix defects.
+Table~\ref{tbl:rq3_summary} shows the mean and median normalized time to fix defects.
 After adopting feature toggles, the average time to fix defects per KLOC in 100 commits increased by around 272\%, and the median time increased by almost 381\%.

 Aiming at further understanding why the increase in the normalized time to fix defects was not significant, we also analyzed the number of projects where the values increased and where it decreased.
 We found that it increased for 53 projects, decreased for 23, and stayed the same for three projects.
 The median increase was 0.49, with a standard deviation of 216.05.
 On the other hand, the median decrease was 5.95, with a standard deviation of 28.45.